akshat-khare/OpenRobertaWikiLocal/Eclipse-setup.md

 * Remove trailing white spaces on all lines
 * Correct indentation

+If you wish to counter long package names and provide somewhat clearer package explorer view, then go to Window -> Preferences -> Java -> Appearance and tick the "Abbreviate package names" checkbox.
+A suggested template for this is as follows:

+* de.fhg.iais.roberta={rob}
+* de.fhg.iais.roberta.syntax={syntax}
+* de.fhg.iais.roberta.mode={mode}
+* de.fhg.iais.roberta.factory={factory}

+### Importing the project

+* Open eclipse and use File->Import to import new maven projects
+* Select the OpenRobertaParent directory and tick all related projects to import
+* Right click OpenRobertaServer project, go to **properties -> java build path -> projects** and add all robot plugin projects and click apply.
+* Go to run configurations in Eclipse (drop-down arrow next to green run button), select ServerStarter and go to Arguments.
+In this tab add:
+`-d database.parentdir=<path to git repository>\OpenRobertaServer\`
+* Go to OpenRobertaServer project (de.fhg.iais.roberta.main) locate and run as java program ServerStarter.java

 You are now running OpenRoberta server locally on tour machine and can edit all the code and see the effect in the browser at localhost:1999

+### Possible errors

 If you encounter an error with "...db parent folder OpenRobertaServer..." go to run configurations in Eclipse (drop-down arrow next to green run button), select ServerStarter and go to Arguments.
 In this tab add: